warunatrivet/uwazi_test/Roadmap.md

 ## Short term
-* Finish relationships.
+* Improve relationships.
 Our new relationships features still need much improvement to fully unfold its potential.
 Based on user feedback and our own ideas, notably:
   * Be able to regroup scattered connections in a hub.
   * Filtering by connection metadata.
   * Connections can also be rendered in the side panel, both in library and in connections view (that would be, the connections of something connected).